 Watches like their Classic Petite Melrose are as simple as they come.
 This analog watch is Japanese quartz and water-resistant up to 100 feet.
 Unless you count “interchangeable strap” a feature, this is the ultimate no-frills wristwatch, and yet it’s a huge seller.
 In the age of increasingly complex and busy technology, the utter simplicity of this watch appeals to the largest generation.

 And Daniel Wellington isn’t alone.
-New watch companies are popping up all the time, and most of them are embracing the old and simple over the new and complex.
+New watch companies are popping up all the time, and most of them embrace the old and simple over the new and complex.

 Will Wristwatches Ever Be Obsolete?